Earthing for Anxiety and Stress Relief

 “The parameters presented in this study relate to the cardiovascular system, the respiratory system, and the autonomic nervous system.
 The rhythms taking place in these three systems are tied together functionally in the phenomenon known as heart rate variability (HRV).
 HRV, in turn, is mediated by the autonomic nervous system.
 HRV appears to be a dynamic marker of both acute and chronic stress produced by mental load, anxiety, or emotional trauma.”

 28 healthy subjects were seated in a comfortable recliner with conductive pillows, mats, and patches for two hours.
 During this time they remained ungrounded for 40 minutes, followed by 40 minutes of grounding and a final 40 minutes ungrounded.

 The most significant finding of the study was that skin conductance decreased within a few seconds of grounding, a sign of rapid change in the autonomic nervous system.

-The second study, carried out in 2011 (Chevalier, G. Sinatra, S.) was of similar design but looked at heart rate variability as a measure of autonomic nervous system function.
+The second study, carried out in 2011 (Chevalier, G. Sinatra, S.) was of a similar design but looked at heart rate variability as a measure of autonomic nervous system function.
 It found that heart rate variability improved significantly during the grounded period, indicating improved vagal tone.

 Earthing and Mood

 A further 2015 study looked at the effects of earthing on mood.
-It took 40 subjects who were seated in a comfortable chair with conductive pillows, mats and patches and then either earthed or sham earthed for one hour.
+It took 40 subjects who were seated in a comfortable chair with conductive pillows, mats, and patches and then either earthed or sham-earthed for one hour.

 The participants filled in questionnaires relating to their mood both before and after the session.
 It was found that after the session, those in the earthing group reported significantly more pleasant and positive moods than those in the control group.
 The researchers state: